Chocolate Mint

 Pregnant and breastfeeding women should avoid use entirely.
 Keep all herbal smoking blends away from children and pets.

 Stop use immediately if you experience severe stomach pain, persistent breathing problems, or intense allergic reactions.
 Talk with your healthcare provider before regular use, especially if you take daily medications.
+Starting with tiny amounts helps you test your individual tolerance safely.

 Legal Status